One of the great things about Ashbourne is the excellent and enduring relationships between staff and students.

 BA (Hons) French and German (King’s College London)

-Suzanna is responsible for all applications and admissions to the college as well as managing overseas visa requirements and working with educational agents worldwide.
+Suzanna is responsible for finance and all applications and admissions to the college as well as managing overseas visa requirements and working with educational agents worldwide.
 She also produces marketing materials for the college.
-Suzanna joined Ashbourne soon after gaining her degree in 2014.
+Suzanna joined Ashbourne in 2014.

 BA (Hons) Graphics Design New Media (University for the Creative Arts)

 Anh plays a main role in recruiting and welcoming new students to Ashbourne.
 She works closely with overseas agents to promote and facilitate student enrolment and often represents the college at recruitment events.
-She is also involved in producing marketing materials.
+She creates marketing materials and manages social media.

 Anh loves world cuisine, performing arts and languages.
 She is fluent in English, Vietnamese and French.